Developer: The Indie Stone Publisher: The Indie Stone Platform(s): PC

 You’re transported to an island full of things that want to make you dead — stop me if this is sounding familiar.
 However, Don’t Starve distinguishes itself thanks to a misleadingly wholesome aesthetic and a steep learning curve.
 Whether alone or with friends, Don’t Starve is a simple joy and probably one of the best entry points if you want to find out what the genre is all about.

-Developer: Rocketcat Games Publisher: Rocketcat Games Platform(s): PC, PS4, XB1, Switch
+Developer: Acid Wizard Studio Publisher: Acid Wizard Studio Platform(s): PC, PS4, XB1, NS

 Developer: Hinterland Studio Publisher: Hinterland Studio Platform(s): PC, PS4, XB1